 All researchers must secure IBC approval for their activities with recombinant or synthetic nucleic acid molecules (r/sNA) or biohazardous materials by submitting a Memorandum of Understanding and Agreement (MUA) with the IBC.
 See more details on the IBC Application Submission, Review and Approval page.

-About Environmental Health and Safety and Risk Management (EHS)
+About Environment, Health and Safety (EHS)